rjlasko/ansible/roles/python/README.md

 # Ansible Role: Python

-Installs any number of Python versions using `pyenv`.
+Installs any number of Python versions using `pyenv`, which is also used to manage them.

 ## Requirements